avram-ana/chess/README.md

      \__,_|_|  \__,_| \_/\_/   (_) |_| |_|
 ```

-###The header contains functions that manage the GUI:
+    The header contains functions that manage the graphical user interface.
+    This module is responsible for rendering the chessboard and pieces using ncurses, handling user input and displaying textual feedback.

   - __enable_utf8_locale__ : enables UTF-8 support so chess Unicode symbols render correctly in the terminal.

-  -__init_colors__ : initializes ncurses color pairs used for board squares and pieces.
+  - __init_colors__ : initializes ncurses color pairs used for board squares and pieces.
   - __draw_board__ : draws the chessboard grid starting at offset (oy, ox).
   - __draw_pieces__ : renders all chess pieces on the board based on the current matrix.
   - __get_square_color__ : determines the current square color.